 - 1. Nothing really has any A-series property. - 2.
-If nothing really has any A-series property, then nothing exists in time.
+If nothing really has any A-series property, then nothing exists in time. - C. Nothing exists in time.

 If one believes that things really do exist in time, then one must reject one of the premises of this argument.
 Two opposing views of time are defined in part in terms of which premise they reject.

 The A-theorist rejects the first premise, and holds that events really do have A-series properties like being present.
-The B-theorist rejects the second premise, and holds that the absence of A-series properties needn't count against the reality of time, which requires only B-series properties.
+To defend A-theories, one must explain where McTaggart's argument that the A-series involves a contradiction goes wrong.